 Additionally, the bill amends various sections of the Arkansas Code to redirect funds previously allocated to the Marketing Recyclables Program to the Division of Environmental Quality Fee Trust Fund for the administrative support of the Compliance Advisory Panel.
-It establishes an emergency clause, indicating the immediate necessity of the bill for the effective operation of the Division of Environmental Quality and the proper administration of government programs.
-The changes are intended to streamline the panel's operations and ensure that resources are effectively utilized for environmental compliance assistance.
+It establishes an emergency clause, indicating the immediate necessity of the bill for the effective operation of the Division of Environmental Quality.
+The changes are intended to streamline the panel's operations and enhance its focus on compliance assistance for small businesses.

 Statutes affected: Old version SB460 Original - 3-13-2025 04:41 PM: 8-4-314, 25-16-901, 8-9-402, 8-6-607, 19-5-1011(c), 19-5-1137, 19-6-301, 8-1-107, 8-6-607(b)